awsdocs/aws-codedeploy-user-guide/doc_source/deployment-configurations-view-details.md

 1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.

-1. On the AWS CodeDeploy menu, choose **Deployment configurations** to see a list of deployment configuration names and criteria for each deployment configuration\.
+1. In the navigation pane, expand **Deploy**, and choose **Deployment configurations**\.

+    Here you can see the deployment configuration names and criteria for each deployment configuration\.
 **Note**
 If no entries are displayed, make sure the correct region is selected\.
 On the navigation bar, in the region selector, choose one of the regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in the *AWS General Reference*\.
 AWS CodeDeploy is supported in these regions only\.